Foreword

 You read books; I like

 To lie on top of them.
-We're

 Both bibliophiles.